 - History of smoking

 - Exposure to dust from work

-In general, COPD patients tend to have an FEV1/FVC ratio below 70% with an FEV1 that is less than 80%.
+Note: COPD patients typically have an FEV1/FVC ratio of < 70%, with an FEV1 that is < 80%.

 This indicates that the patient needs further assistance with both ventilation and oxygenation.